deannachurch/SBCapstone_CRISPRScreens/README.md

 GetGeneLength.ipynb: Get the full length of each gene.

+CalcGeneExpression_A375_GSE249290.ipyn: estimated mean gene expression across several conditions for A375 cell line.

 ### Data Processing
 Brunello_count_library.ipynb: This is the main notebook that was used for initial EDA analysis.
 This integrates both transcript information and count information from the brunello library.